Chao8219/coding-learning/docs/git.rst

 2. Use GitHub Desktop

    Like described above, the GitHub Desktop is working for GitHub specificly.
    You can use it if the GitHub is the only platform you are using.
    By installing that app, you do not need to know how to use terminal command.
    But where is the fun of coding anyway?
    You may better want to get involved into terminal commands sooner than later.

 3. Use Editor Integrated Git

    Many modern editors could do the git job for you by one single click, such as VS Code.
-But since it is integrated into this third-party software, you may encouter some bugs when you are using it.
+   But since it is integrated into this third-party software, you may encouter some bugs while you are  using it.
    So why don't you just go ahead and learn termial commands?

+   Also, installing VS Code does not mean you can get git automatically.
+   That is said you still need to install git additionally.

 6.3 Basic Git Command
 =====================